zenotech/pyepic/docs/source/examples.rst

 OpenFOAM
 --------
 To create and submit an OpenFOAM job you can use the :class:`pyepic.applications.openfoam.OpenFoamJob` class.
-Prior to creating the job you need to know the ID over the application version you wish to use, the id of the batch queue you want to submit to and the path to the root of the openfoam case.
+Prior to creating the job you need to know the code of the application version you wish to use, the code of the batch queue you want to submit to and the path to the root of the openfoam case.
 The data for this case is assumed to have already been uploaded to your EPIC data store.
+The app and queue codes can be obtained from the catalog endpoints.

 .. code-block:: python